TheBeyondGroup/shopify-rich-text-renderer/README.md

 ...
 ```

-To get scoped html pass either true or the name of a class to use in your scoped css selectors:
+To get scoped HTML pass either true or the name of a class(es) to use in your scoped css selectors.
+This allows for the rich text HTML to be easily styled.

 ```javascript
 // scoped html